ART/INFERTILITY SIG GRANT AWARD

 Back to top

-The Prenatal Special Interest Group (SIG) is opening the call for proposals for the Spring 2021 Prenatal SIG Grant Award (PSGA).
+We are happy to open the call for proposals for the Spring 2023 Prenatal SIG Grant Award (PSGA).
 The purpose of this award is to provide limited funds to smaller projects that focus on the provision and study of prenatal genetic services.
 These awards may be granted to Prenatal SIG members and student members of NSGC.
 The amount and number of awards will vary from year to year, depending on the SIG budget.
-This Spring we can happily offer up to $1200 depending on the number of applicants awarded.
+This Spring we can happily offer up to $1200 depending on the number of proposals that are awarded funds..

 Back to top